 So you probably want to know…

 Italy is absolutely safe to visit.
 In 2017 Italy played host to 58.3 million tourists and that figure is up 4.4% compared to 2016!
 Tourism in Italy is quite literally booming.
-Rome, of course, is the most popular spot.
+Of course, almost everyone ends up visiting Rome.
 It gets a 27 million person slice of the pie.

 In fact, tourism has grown so much in Italy, that in 2017 (for the first time) the number of foreign people staying in hotels outnumbered Italian people travelling in their own country.
 That says a lot, as Italians prefer domestic to international trips.